Banging Toolbox

 Teak

-Teak makes for a really durable and stunning floor.
-Even as planks, it maintains its natural resistance to water damage and pests and has lasting shine even without treatment.
+Teak makes for a durable and stunning floor.
+Even outside the surface maintains a natural resistance to water damage and pests and has a lasting shine even without a treatment.

-Teak’s consistent shades of light brown and straight-grain patterns make it blend well in any room and its beauty is only surpassed by its ability to combat wear even from super-heavy use.
+Teak’s consistent shades of light brown and straight-grain patterns makes the surface blend well in any room and the beauty is only surpassed by its ability to combat wear even from high heels.

 Which is better for flooring?

-For general use and if you need to cover a larger area, Acacia wins out due to its lower cost and efficiency as all-purpose flooring.
+For general use and if you need to cover a larger area, Acacia wins out due to the lower cost and efficiency as all-purpose flooring.

 The difference between acacia wood and teak wood is that it’s also more eco-friendly since Acacia grows rather quickly.
 Teak is better for specific rooms such as kitchens and bathrooms where it’ll happily deal with possible spills on the floor.